krish-sharma28/Cool-Numbers/README.md

 ### If you type anything other than those four keywords, you’ll get an error message prompting you to try again.

 ### When playing the game:
-#### 1. After typing "play", you'll be prompted to enter all player names.
+#### 1. After typing "play", you'll be prompted to choose your mode ("Rounds" or "Timed").
+Then you will be prompted to enter all player names.
 Enter each name followed by pressing Enter.
 When finished, type done.
+Note: Timed mode is always single-player, Rounds can be either
-#### 2. You'll then enter the number of rounds you'd like to play (e.g., 5).
+#### 2. In Rounds mode, you'll then enter the number of rounds you'd like to play (e.g., 5)., in Timed mode, your game begins once the player name is input.
 #### 3. A random set of four numbers (a "card") will be displayed.
-#### 4. The first player who solves it types their name.
-#### 5. That player is then asked to input a solution using ______?????(required input format)
-#### 6. The program will use the ___??? function to check if your solution is correct or not.
+#### 4. In rounds mode, the player will be asked to input a name.
+That player is then asked to input a solution using ______?????(required input format) The program will use the ___??? function to check if your solution is correct or not.
 If the input is evaluated to exactly 24, the player earns points.
 Otherwise, no point is awarded.
+There is an option for a "hint," and you get one per round.
 Also, the player can type "skip" if no one solves the round.
-#### 7. After all rounds are completed, the final scores for each player will be displayed.
+#### 5. In timed mode, the player will have 90 seconds to answer as many "cards" as they can.
+There are no hints, but the player has an option to "skip" like during rounds.
+#### 7. Final scores are displayed at the end, either once the rounds have been played or once time is up.

 ## 4. Annotated Bibliograph:
 #### 24 game How to play. (n.d.).
 Vimeo. https://vimeo.com/1013357391 McLeod, J. (2024, April 10).